sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Other Graphing Options

-The 16S Amplicon Sequence Variant Processing Pipeline includes other graphs that can be made using ggplot2.
-The scripts to produce these graphs will be included below.
-More detailed instructions can be found in the main script.
+The 16S Amplicon Sequence Variant Processing Pipeline features code to produce relative abundance graphs using ggplot2.
+This code will be included below.
+More detailed instructions can be found in the attached script.

 To produce a geom_point graph, where the size of points reflect taxonomic relative abundance, the following script can be employed.